eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 };
 ```

-Now change the `hello::addmsg` action to raise the event for the `hellolisten` contract account whenever a new message is added.
+Change the `hello::addmsg` action to raise the event for the `hellolisten` contract account whenever a new message is added.

 ```cpp
 ACTION hello::addmsg(name nm, std::string message) {